-Illustration ii: A former employee is suspected of having stolen client contact information and copies of design diagrams when he resigned to start a competing organization.
+Illustration ii.
+A former employee is suspected of having stolen client contact information and copies of design diagrams when she resigned to start a competing organization.
 The relevant systems can generate electronic reports that can be sent by email to a recipient.
-A legal hold should be sent to the organization's IT department asking that it preserve the log of the former employee's activities as well as any emails sent, received, or deleted from the former employee's account.
-The legal hold should also instruct the organization's IT department from reformatting or "wiping" the former employee's workstation and reassigning it to another member of the organization.
+A legal hold notice should be sent to the organization's IT department asking that it preserve the log of the former employee's activities as well as any emails sent, received, or deleted from the former employee's account.
+The legal hold should also instruct the organization's IT department to refrain from reformating or "wiping" the former employee's workstation and reassigning it to another member of the organization.

-The best evidence for the case in this illustration, however, may be with the former employee.
-See below discussion on Anton Piller orders in Comment 3.g (Preservation Orders).
+The best evidence for the case, however, may be with the former employee.
+See discussion below on Anton Piller orders in Comment 3.i (Preservation Orders).